Democratic Union for Revival: Rose Revolution

-In 2000, the UCG plunged into the political crisis, with various MPs, notably those belonging to the "reformist faction", beginning to leave the party to establish their own ones.
-In October 2001, the Revival faction broke apart, although the Revival did not express concerns over these developments, describing the bloc's aims as "completed".
-At the same time, the relations between the UCG and the Revival began to improve, with President Shevardnadze even suggesting in November 2001 to appoint Abashidze as the new prime minister, describing him as "authoritative and hardworking man, capable of effectively running the government".
+In 2000, the UCG plunged into political crisis as several MPs, particularly those from its "reformist faction", broke away from the party to establish independent political forces.
+In October 2001, the Revival parliamentary faction broke apart, although the Revival expressed little concern over the development, describing the bloc's objectives as "completed".
+At the same time, relations between the UCG and the Revival began to improve.
+In November 2001, President Shevardnadze even suggested appointing Abashidze as prime minister, describing him as "an authoritative and hardworking man, capable of effectively running the government".

-In the 2003 Georgian parliamentary election, the Revival came second with 19% of votes, while the UCG-led "For a New Georgia" coalition received 21%.
-The United National Movement and Burjanadze-Democrats, led by formers leaders of the UCG's "reformist faction", received 18% and 9% of the votes respectively.
-The results were widely deemed as rigged, with the parallel vote tabulation showing the UNM as a clear leader.
-The UNM and Burjanadze-Democrats launched mass protests, which led to the Rose Revolution toppling Shevardnadze from power.
-Aslan Abashidze, being in strong opposition to the Rose Revolution, declared a state of emergency in Adjara immediately after Eduard Shevardnadze's ousting on 23 November 2003.
+In the 2003 Georgian parliamentary election, the Revival came second with 19% of the vote, while the UCG-led "For a New Georgia" coalition received 21%.
+The United National Movement and Burjanadze-Democrats, led by former leaders of the UCG's "reformist faction", received 18% and 9% of the vote, respectively.
+The results were widely regarded as fraudulent, with parallel vote tabulation showing the UNM as the clear winner.
+The UNM and the Burjanadze-Democrats launched mass protests, which led to the Rose Revolution and the overthrow of Shevardnadze's government.
+Opposed to the Rose Revolution, Aslan Abashidze declared a state of emergency in Adjara immediately after Eduard Shevardnadze's ousting on 23 November 2003.
 (Note: International Crisis Group, 2004, page 6.)
-During the Rose Revolution, Abashidze organized a rally in Tbilisi to support Shevardnadze, gathering 8,000 supporters.
-Abashidze was not opposed to Shevardnadze in principle and was willing to work with him in the parliament, but was categorically against the 'reformist group' within the CUG, whose accession to power he deemed as highly detrimental to the interests of the Adjaran elite.
+During the Rose Revolution, Abashidze organized a rally in Tbilisi in support of Shevardnadze, attracting 8,000 supporters.
+Abashidze was not opposed to Shevardnadze personally and was willing to cooperate with him in parliament, but he was firmly opposed to the UCG's "reformist group", whose rise to power he considered highly detrimental to the interests of the Adjarian elite.